WerthPADOH/naaccr/README.md

 #> 1        C010  1945-05-21
 ```

 The `as.naaccr_record` function can transform an existing data frame.
+It
-It does require any existing columns to use NAACCR's XML names.
+does require any existing columns to use NAACCR’s XML names.

 ``` r
 prefab <- data.frame(